Ring and ride

-From Tuesday 5 January, you should stay home as much as possible to prevent the spread of Covid-19.
-Travel for key workers and to do essential shopping is allowed and National Express Accessible Transport (NEAT) continue to operate the Ring and Ride service safely to support you Monday to Saturday between 8.30am and 3.30pm.
+Whilst everyone should minimise the number of journeys they make and continue to work from home where possible, National Express Accessible Transport (NEAT) continue to operate the Ring and Ride service safely to support you.
+The service is available Monday to Friday between 8.00am and 5.30pm and Saturday between 8.30am and 3.30pm.
 We're very sorry that there will be no service on Sundays for the time being.

 Ring and Ride